Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Examples

-Using \cref{cor psi examples}, we can construct a large family of examples of rational homology $S^1\times S^3$ which do not admit PSC metrics.
-To find explicit examples of $Y$ in \cref{cor psi examples}, one can consider Brieskorn 3-manifolds.
-In \cite{Sa98}, N.~Saveliev showed that $-\Sigma(p,q,pqm+1)$ for relatively prime numbers $p,q \geq 2$ and for odd $m$ bounds compact spin $4$-manifolds which violate the 10/8-inequalities.
+To find explicit examples of $Y$ with $\psi(Y)>0$, which is a main assumption in \cref{cor psi examples}, we shall consider Brieskorn 3-manifolds.
+N.~Saveliev showed in \cite{Sa98} that $-\Sigma(p,q,pqm+1)$ for relatively prime numbers $p,q \geq 2$ and for odd $m$ bounds compact spin $4$-manifolds which violate the 10/8-inequalities.
+This result gives us many examples of $Y$ with $\psi(Y)>0$.

-\begin{ex} Let $(p,q)$ be a pair of relatively prime numbers satisfying $A-B>1$ in Table~1 of \cite{Sa98}, where the notations $A$ and $B$ are natural numbers defined in \cite{Sa98}, $m$ be an odd positive integer, and $j$ be a positive integer.
-In \cite{Sa98} Saveliev showed that $-\Sigma(p,q,pqm+1)$ bounds a compact simply connected $4$-manifold whose intersection form is given by $a (-E_8) \oplus b \left( \right)$ for some $(a,b)$ satisfying $A\leq a$, $b \leq B$.
-On the other hand, since $-\Sigma(p,q,pqm+1)$ bounds both negative and positive definite simply connected $4$-manifolds (see \cite{Fr02}), the Fr\o yshov invariant satisfies
+\begin{ex} Let $(p,q)$ be a pair of relatively prime numbers satisfying $A-B>1$ in Table~1 of \cite{Sa98}, where $A$ and $B$ denote some natural numbers defined in \cite{Sa98}.
+Let $m$ be an odd positive integer, and $j$ be a positive integer.
+In general, for an oriented manifold $N$, let $-N$ denote the same manifold with the reversed orientation.
+In \cite{Sa98} Saveliev showed that $-\Sigma(p,q,pqm+1)$ bounds a compact simply connected smooth $4$-manifold whose intersection form is given by

+for some $(a,b)$ satisfying $A\leq a$, $b \leq B$.
+Besides this bounding, $\Sigma(p,q,pqm+1)$ bounds both negative and positive definite simply connected $4$-manifolds.
+(See \cite{Fr02}.
+Note that this holds also for even $m >0$.)
+It follows from this fact that the Fr\o yshov invariant satisfies